Sigma-Production/PteroFreeStuffinstaller/README.md

 # Pterodactyl Free Stuff installer
-Free pterodactyl Themes & Addons for pterodactyl panel V1.x.x
+An installer made for free Pterodactyl Panel themes & addons for Pterodactyl Panel V1.x.x this will not work on 0.x.x

+Pictures of themes are in themes.md